FaiLuReH3Ro/data-collection-jobs-api/README.md

 <h1>Data Collection - Jobs API</h1>

-<p>This is part of the <a href = 'https://github.com/FaiLuReH3Ro/IBM-DataAnalyst-Capstone'>IBM Data Analyst Capstone</a> project.</p>
+<p>This is part of the <a href = 'https://github.com/FaiLuReH3Ro/IBM-DataAnalyst-Capstone'>IBM Data Analyst Capstone - Python</a> project.</p>

 <h2>Dataset Used</h2>

 Dataset Source: https://www.kaggle.com/promptcloud/jobs-on-naukricom

 > Note: The dataset in this notebook is modified.
-The original dataset is a csv and is converted to json here.
+The original dataset is a CSV and is converted to JSON here.

 <h2>Using the Jobs API</h2>